 Given her considerable depth and credibility, Sylvia has been called upon to assist the Philippines government in a project for Peace Youth Communities to generate counter-narratives against IS-inspired groups and the Communist Party.

-Sylvia’s thesis work at the NSC is on the analysis of Indonesian Government’s capabilities in countering the social network-based terrorist financing.
+Sylvia’s thesis work at SDSC is on the analysis of Indonesian Government’s capabilities in countering the social network-based terrorist financing.
 Her focus is on the social network analysis on illicit financial flow of terrorist groups’ networks in Indonesia and Southeast Asia-Pacific, including financial technology innovations which influence the development of terrorist financing.

 Sylvia’s PhD research is aiming to provide a comprehensive map of terrorist financing issues in Indonesia through social network analysis and a study of government’s capabilities in addressing the issues.
 Findings could ultimately contribute to improving Indonesian Government’s strategy in countering social network-based terrorist financing.